 - Benefit: Provides the most significant lift to the breasts

 Common Breast Lift Concerns

 During the procedure, medications will be administered for your comfort.
 Minimal pain and discomfort generally exist after the procedure and can be controlled with prescribed medication.

-Most patients are able to return to work within a week of their surgery, but they should avoid strenuous activities for several weeks.
+Most patients are able to return to work within a week of their surgery performed by Dr. Tran in Garden Grove, but they should avoid strenuous activities for several weeks.
 Your doctor will give you specific instructions to follow to ensure you have the safest and most effective recovery.

 The location of the incisions and resulting scars will depend on the degree of correction needed.
 With all incision techniques, the scars will be as inconspicuous as possible and continue to improve over time.

 The resulting uplifted breast position and improved breast shape will be long lasting.
 However, the breasts will continue to age naturally and may be affected by weight fluctuations.

 Have additional questions about the breast lift procedure?

 Q. Who are the best candidates for a breast lift?